thephpleague/uri-src/docs/interfaces/7.0/encoder.md

 echo Encoder::encodeQueryKeyValue($queryValue); // returns "%26foobar"
 ````

-Each static encoding method is component aware and will prevent encoding component special characters that must or
+Each static encoding method is component-aware and will prevent encoding component special characters that must or
 must not be encoded in the context of a full URI.

 To complete the encoding methods, the class also exposes static decoding methods to safely decode URI components: